Brand Store (Web)

 The href links to your shop's product page.
 The ad tracking is attached only to onclick - it fires a tracking pixel without affecting navigation.

-<!-- Render with YOUR shop data -->
+<!-- Render with AD SERVER logo + YOUR shop price/URL -->

-<div id="brand-store-ad">
+<div id="ad-brand-store">

 <span class="ad-label">Ad</span>